-The number of shares of our Class A Common Stock a participant purchases in an Offering Period is determined by dividing the amount of payroll deductions withheld from the participant's compensation during that Offering Period by the purchase price.
-Only whole shares may be purchased.
+The whole number of shares of our Class A Common Stock a participant purchases in an Offering Period is determined by dividing the amount of payroll deductions withheld from the participant's compensation during that Offering Period by the purchase price.
 Any payroll deductions not applied to the purchase of shares generally will be applied to the purchase of shares in subsequent Offering Periods.